devdutt6/devdutt-portfolio/README.md

 - [TailwindCSS](https://tailwindcss.com/) for styling.
 - [MDX](https://mdxjs.com/)

-<em>The website is build by me from the scratch, its sad that I had to clarify this because some of my friends asked me if I picked template from somewhere.</em>

 Checkout the projects I created and contributed in [here](https://devdutt-portfolio.vercel.app/projects) and feel free to drop a dm on any of my social handles.